lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 #### Flash Code Execution Handling

 Flash can be used to store both data and code.
-To support separate access priviledges between data and code, the flash protocol controller provides {{< regref "EXEC" >}} for software control.
+To support separate access privileges between data and code, the flash protocol controller provides {{< regref "EXEC" >}} for software control.

 If software programs {{< regref "EXEC" >}} to `0xa26a38f7`, code fetch from flash is allowed.
 If software programs {{< regref "EXEC" >}} to any other value, code fetch from flash results in an error.